Markets at Isle sur la Sorgue

-islesurlasorgueWhen you imagine a bustling Provencal street market with stalls overflowing with fresh walnuts and olives, men in aprons slicing hunks from giant wheels of cheese, brightly colored produce spilling out of bins and baguettes leaving crusty crumbs on tables, you are probably imaging a snapshot from the markets at Isle Sur Sorgue.
+islesurlasorgueWhen you imagine a bustling Provençal street market, you probably picture stalls overflowing with fresh walnuts and olives, men in aprons slicing hunks from giant wheels of cheese, brightly colored produce spilling out of bins and baguettes leaving crusty crumbs on tables.
+Which means you are probably imagining a snapshot from the markets at L’Isle-sur-la-Sorgue.

-Often called the antiques capital of France, Isle sur la Sorgue (which is also sometimes called the Venice of France), has the largest marche aux puces (flea market) outside of Paris in France and many antique and bric-abac dealers post up in this small, picturesque Provence town year round..
+Often called the antiques capital of France and sometimes the Venice of France, L’Isle-sur-la-Sorgue has the largest marchés aux puces (flea market) outside of Paris, and many antique and bric-a-brac dealers set up shop all year ’round.

-This compact medieval provencal town is built on the islands of five branches of the Sorgue River, whose source is a spring at Fontaine-de-Vaucluse.
-This lovely town is worth visiting on its own for its lovely Venice-like feel with bridges, canals and lots of water, but it is also home to a sprawling and great market that takes place on Sundays.
-Here you will find mostly local produce, meats and cheese, though there are vendors selling typical Provence inspired wares—tablecloths, antiques, soaps etc. As you cross the branches of the Sorgue River and shop in market stalls alongside giant moss covered water wheels, you’ll be glad you stopped in this little town.
+This compact, medieval Provençal town is built on the islands of five branches of the Sorgue River, whose source is a spring at Fontaine-de-Vaucluse.
+This lovely town is worth visiting on its own for its quiet, Venice-like feel with bridges, canals and lots of water, but it is also home to a sprawling market that takes place on Sundays.
+Here you will find mostly local produce, meats and cheese, though there are vendors selling typical Provence-inspired wares—tablecloths, antiques, soaps, etc. As you crisscross the Sorgue River and shop in market stalls alongside giant moss-covered water wheels, you’ll be glad you stopped in this little town.

 >>Read more about Shopping in France’s Markets